storaged-project/udisks/README.md

 OVERVIEW
 ========

-The storaged project provides a daemon, tools and libraries to access and manipulate disks and storage devices.
+The Storaged project provides a daemon, tools and libraries to access and manipulate disks and storage devices.

-For API stability and intended audience of storaged, see the API STABILITY and AUDIENCE section of the storaged(8) man page (doc/man/storaged.xml in the tarball and git repository).
+For API stability and intended audience of Storaged, see the API STABILITY and AUDIENCE section of the storaged(8) man page (doc/man/storaged.xml in the tarball and git repository).